KenesuEXE/twitter-slicer/README.md

 **Add Counter**
 Adds a counter at the end of the tweet to keep it numbered.

+### What Each Files Do
+`main.py` Main script, run this.
+`texthere.txt` Paste your text to be sliced HERE.
+`twitterslicer.py` All logic and functions here.
+`keys.py` Paste tokens here if you want to directly post to Twitter.

 *A beginner Python project made by:*
 **KenesuEXE**
 December 2020 - January 2021